intellimaintain/intellimaintain/ARCHITECTURAL_DECISIONS.md

 Modify the state and add the sideeffect to a list of side effects.
 Then in the main loop, process the side effects.
 Remove after side effects are processed.

 Why?

-* Separating 'what I want to do' from 'how I do it' is a good thing.
-* Easier to test.
-* Easier to reason about.
-* Easier to debug.
-* Easier to understand.